Enyalioides annularis

 Enyalioides annularis, known commonly as the ringed manticore or the ringed spinytail iguana, is a species of lizard in the family Hoplocercidae.
-The species is endemic to northwestern South America.
+The species is endemic to north-western South America.

-Geographic range
+Description

+Males grow to 137 mm and females to 118 mm in snout–vent length.

+Distribution and habitat

 E. annularis is found in southern Colombia and eastern Ecuador on the eastern slopes of the Andes and adjacent lowlands.

-Habitat and ecology

-E. annularis inhabits tropical foothill forest and lower montane wet forest at elevations of 214–1100 m above sea level.
+It inhabits tropical foothill forest and lower montane wet forest at elevations of 214–1100 m above sea level.
 It is a burrowing species, excavating burrows about 3 m long and 60 cm deep in the forest floor.

-Description

-Males grow to 137 mm and females to 118 mm in snout–vent length.

 Reproduction

 E. annularis is oviparous, laying 2–4 eggs.